Sanada Taiheiki (TV series)

 Sanada Taiheiki (真田太平記) is a Japanese television jidaigeki or period drama that was broadcast on NHK in 1985–1986.
 It is based on Shōtarō Ikenami's novel Sanada Taiheiki.
 The drama focuses on the history of the Sanada clan during the late Sengoku period.
 The complete DVD box is available.

 Plot

-In 1582, Oda and Tokugawa allied forces started an invasion of Takeda`s Kai Province. so Takeda clan was in danger of extinction.
+In 1582, Oda and Tokugawa allied forces started an invasion of Takeda`s Kai Province. so the Takeda clan was in danger of extinction.
 Sanada Masayuki advised Takeda Katsuyori to abandon Kai Province and flee towards Masayuki`s Iwabitsu Castle.
-Katsuyori accepted his suggestion once but he changed his mind and tried to flee towards Oyamada Nobushige`s Iwadono Castle but was betrayed by Oyamada Nobushige and killed himself at Tenmokuzan.
-Lost the lord, the Sanada clan unexpectedly became a small daimyo.
-The Sanada clan seeks the way to survive.
+Katsuyori accepted his suggestion once, but he changed his mind and tried to flee towards Oyamada Nobushige`s Iwadono Castle, but was betrayed by Oyamada Nobushige and killed himself at Tenmokuzan.
+Having lost their lord, the Sanada clan unexpectedly became a small daimyo.
+The Sanada clan seeks a way to survive.